 3. Maintain Momentum

-Acceleration is a matter of some awkwardness on the cobbles.
+Acceleration is a matter of some awkwardness while cycling on cobbles.
 In the 2014 Paris-Roubaix and the Tour de France stage over the same so-called roads, Belkin’s flatland specialists Sep Vanmarcke and Lars Boom stretched the field by riding as hard as they could through each sector.
 These weren’t attacks in the traditional sense of the word, but sustained efforts making the most of the speed they brought into those sections, so maintaining speed rather than relying on increasing speed over the sector is key.
 Stay off the brakes, increase your speed going into each cobbled sector, take the corners as quick as you dare and let your bike as quick as it wants on the descents.
 Momentum is everything.

 4. Judge your effort